What is Wi-Fi 7?

 When should you upgrade to Wi-Fi 7?

-2. Do you have the resources for a full refresh of access points?
+2. Do you have the resources for a full upgrade?

 4. Does your ISP support multi-gig speeds?